LaneSawyerT/best-of-music/README.md

 -   ### Media

     -  Logo Image and Home Page Background was created by the developer using Fotor to crop and edit photo and using their custom etxt [Fotor](https://www.fotor.com/)

-    - All Images on the site were sourced from [Amazon.co.uk](https://www.amazon.co.uk/)

 -   ### Acknowledgements